Ebrahim780/Ebrahim780/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on my blog
-- 🌱 I’m currently learning Next.js
+- 🌱 I’m currently learning TypeScript
 - 💬 Ask me about CSS, JavaScript And React
-- 📫 How to reach me: akbrly42@gmail.com
 - ⚡ Fun fact: Only our actions will have been remain